devang9/nodefuncs/README.md

 # nodefuncs
-A package for helper and middleware functions
+A package for helper functions